Ortigas Interchange: History

+2026 bus fire

+On April 24, 2026, at around 6:10 pm, both the southbound flyover and the northbound left-turning flyover towards Greenhills were closed to traffic after a tourist bus caught fire on the southbound flyover.
+The incident also led to delayed MRT-3 trips at 6:30 pm.
+Train services later resumed with speed restrictions between the Ortigas and Santolan-Annapolis stations at 6:50 pm.

+The southbound flyover was reopened on April 25 following an initial inspection by the Department of Public Works and Highways (DPWH).
+The northbound left-turning flyover remained closed until April 27, where it was reopened to light vehicles only with a speed limit of 20 kph and a height restriction of 2.40 m.
+The restriction was put in place pending a more detailed structural analysis by the DPWH after exposed rebars and concrete spalling were observed on portions of the structure affected by the fire.

 Criticism

 Though intended to alleviate traffic congestion on the Ortigas portion of EDSA, the Ortigas Interchange has been criticized for worsening traffic congestion.
 In a column in the Philippine Daily Inquirer, the at-grade service roads of the Ortigas Interchange were criticized in 2013 for being "too narrow" at two to three lanes per direction.
 The pavement quality on the southbound service road at the time was also criticized as poor, causing motor vehicles to drive slowly on the service road and contributing to the traffic congestion in the area.

 In 2018, a spiral staircase along the EDSA-Ortigas pedestrian footbridge was criticized on social media for its "narrow and dizzy" design.
 The staircase was originally constructed in 2008 for disembarking provincial bus passengers to climb the footbridge.